freqtrade/freqtrade/docs/edge.md

 This page explains how to use Edge Positioning module in your bot in order to enter into a trade only if the trade has a reasonable win rate and risk reward ratio, and consequently adjust your position size and stoploss.

 **NOTICE:** Edge positioning is not compatible with dynamic whitelist. it overrides dynamic whitelist.
+**NOTICE2:** Edge won't consider anything else than buy/sell/stoploss signals.
+So trailing stoploss, ROI, and everything else will be ignored in its calculation.

 ## Table of Contents